Wildcrafting: Autumn Hawthorn Berry Intensive

 Hawthorn, the “everything is going to be ok” herb is so needed now more than ever!

-Those who wish to dive deep into all things hawthorn, hawthorn is suitable for both beginning and advanced students.
-No prior herbal knowledge or experience needed!
+This intensive is for those who wish to dive deep into all things Hawthorn-suitable for both beginning and advanced students-no prior herbal knowledge or experience needed!
+We will spend the day identifying and learning about hawthorn berries, sustainable harvesting techniques and best harvesting times, and abundant medicine making!

 - Understand the active chemical constituents and energetics of hawthorn and their effects on health and healing-physically and emotionally